boltgolt/howdy/README.md

 After that, install the face_recognition python module.
 There's an excellent step by step guide on how to do this on [its github page](https://github.com/ageitgey/face_recognition#installation).

-In the root of your cloned repo is a file called `config_template.py`.
-Duplicate this file and call it `config.py`.
+In the root of your cloned repo is a file called `config.ini`.
 The `device_id` variable in this file is important, make sure it is the IR camera and not your normal webcam.

 Now it's time to let Howdy learn your face.
 The learn.py script will make 3 models of your face and store them as an encoded set in the `models` folder.
 To run the script, open a terminal, navigate to this repository and run: